Katie Volynets: 2021: Indian Wells and Wimbledon debuts

-2022: Top 150 debut, first Major match win
+2022: Top 150 debut, first major win

 Volynets played in Indian Wells again as a wildcard where she recorded her first win at the WTA 1000-level against Arantxa Rus.

-She won the USTA Wildcard Challenge for the French Open where she recorded her first Grand Slam match win over Viktorija Golubic.
+She won the USTA Wildcard Challenge for the French Open where she recorded her first Grand Slam tournament match win over Viktorija Golubic.
 At the Nottingham Open, she lost to Heather Watson in the first round.

-2023: Australian Open third round, top 100, First WTA semifinal
+2023: Major third round, first WTA Tour semifinal, top 100

 In January, she qualified for the main draw of Auckland Open, where she lost in the first round to Venus Williams, in straight sets.

-She reached the Australian Open third round defeating world No. 9, Veronika Kudermetova, for her first top-10 win, and becoming the first American qualifier to reach the women's singles round of 32 at the Australian Open since Lindsay Davenport in 1993.
-As a result, she reached a career-high ranking of No. 96 on 30 January 2023.
+She reached the Australian Open third round defeating two Russian players, Evgeniya Rodina and world No. 9, Veronika Kudermetova, for her first top-10 win, and becoming the first American qualifier to reach the women's singles third round at the Australian Open since Jennifer Brady in 2017.
+As a result, she reached a career-high ranking of No. 96 on January 30, 2023.

-At the 2023 ATX Open she rallied from 5-0 down and a match point in the third set to win her match against third seed Anastasia Potapova and reach her first WTA quarterfinal.
-Next she defeated wildcard Peyton Stearns to reach her first semifinal.
+At the ATX Open, she rallied from 5–0 down and a match point in the third set to win her match against third seed Anastasia Potapova and reach her first WTA Tour quarterfinal.
+Next, she defeated wildcard Peyton Stearns to reach her first semifinal.
+As a result, her ranking rose to world No. 74, on 6 March 2023.

+She qualified for the US Open but lost in the first round to Wang Xinyu.